 There are serious consequences associated with traffic violations.
 Even “minor” two-point traffic tickets can add up quickly and result in the loss of your license and a higher insurance rate.

-Facing one or more traffic tickets?
-Worried that your license might get suspended?
-If you are unsure of what to do next and need help navigating the Ohio traffic ticket laws, contact The Botnick Law Firm today for a free case evaluation.
-Your driving privileges are at stake.
-Call us now to get the help you deserve.
-An experienced Cleveland traffic lawyer can help get you through this.
+Call us now to get the help you need.
+An experienced Cleveland traffic ticket lawyer can help get you through this.
 Contact us today for a FREE consultation.

 The process to charge someone that’s been accused of a crime begins with an arrest.
 If the police have reason to believe that someone has committed a crime, the accused can be taken into custody.
 Police will usually start by asking basic questions like name and address to identify a person, and then they’ll often pivot to more specific questions related to the incident.
 At some point during this, you should have been read your “Miranda warnings.”